Arinerron/heaptrace/README.md

 # About

-heaptrace is a ptrace-based tool similar to ltrace for tracking glibc heap operations (malloc, free, realloc) in ELF64 binaries.
+heaptrace is a `ptrace`-based tool similar to ltrace for tracking glibc heap operations (`malloc`, `free`, `realloc`) in ELF64 binaries.
 It is useful for debugging binaries and doing heap pwn.

 ![screenshot.png](screenshot.png)